 « the feeling of the author of this report when he visited the consular agents is that the tendency points toward severity and control »

-Well of course, that does not happen often.
-Generaly speaking, it tends to confirm the decision of rejection.
+Understandably, that does not happen often.
+Generally speaking, it tends to confirm the decision of rejection.

 Last recourse, if the commission rejects the visa, he or she must appeal to the Tribunal administratif in Nantes.
-All this must be done quickly because the delay is two months.
+All this must be done quickly because there is only a 2 month period after which the visa process can be challenged.
 After that, the visa process must be done again to obtain a new decision from the consulate.
 And it is very difficult to go to court in France without having a representative or someone from the family…

-Eventually people become tired, and they try to come without a visa hence giving one more argument to the préfecture to reject their application for residency when they are in France even for 5 years !
+Eventually people become impatient, and they try to come without a visa hence giving one more argument to the préfecture to reject their application for residency when they have been in France even for 5 years !

-To put it in a nutshell, the system has been rigged and contrary to what the immigration department is saying in its annual report, there is no increase but a strong tendancy to limit further the delivery of visa.
+In summary, the system has been rigged and contrary to what the immigration department is saying in its annual report, there has been no increase but a definite trend to limit further the issuing of visas.